 “Ignoring technological change in a financial system based upon technology is like a mouse starving to death because someone moved their cheese” – Chris Skinner

 Technology is transforming the way we think, the way we live, and the way we do things.
 The ultimate goal of technology is the advancement of our lives and works.
 Like any other field, technological innovations have a great impact on financial activities.
 In this 21st century, it’s impossible to ignore the implications of technology on financial services and it shouldn’t be.
 The integration of technology with financial activities & services can be inconceivable.
 As a result, today we have Fintech, a fabulous cocktail of finance and technology.

-- Online Marketplace: Top 10 E-commerce Marketplaces in the World
+- Top 10 Tourist Places in the UK

 What is Fintech?

 Generated from Financial Technology, the term Fintech is used to refer to better and advanced processing of financial activities & services driven by technologies and innovations.
 Thus, it is the combination of financial systems and technology that aims to improve financial services by transforming traditional financial methods to a new and advanced phase.
 Rather than a certain technique, Fintech is a process of doing and delivering financial activities & services in technological and innovative ways.

 Again, it is also referred to as a ‘financial industry’ which implies technology-friendly improved financial services.
 In other words, it ensures advanced applications and processes for products and services in the financial services industry.
 It enables businesses and financial institutions to use specialized software and algorithms for automating their financial activities and providing efficient services.